 A change in blood pressure throughout the day, even for healthy people, is normal.
 Blood pressure levels tend to be lower in the morning and then increase throughout the day.
 However, it’s the large swing in blood pressure that has been associated with heart attack, stroke, or death.

-Doctors generally focus on their patients’ average blood pressure levels, rather than the amount their blood pressure fluctuates from visit to visit or even day to day.
+Doctors generally focus on average blood pressure levels, rather than the amount their blood pressure fluctuates.
 This study could change the way doctors and researchers track their patients’ blood pressure and cognitive health.

 If you have blood pressure problems, be sure to track your blood pressure and talk to your doctor about any changes in your physical or mental health.
-Noticing what your body is telling you and doing something about it can help prevent more serious risks like stroke, heart attack or death.
+Noticing changes in your mental and physical health can help prevent more serious risks like stroke, heart attack or death.